IRAQ – The Trip

 The exact time of construction is not known – either between 242 to 272 AD or after a campaign against the Byzantines in 540 AD.

 The arch was part of the imperial palace complex.
 The throne room—the arched iwan hall, open on the facade side, was about 37 meters high, 26 meters across, 50 meters long and covered an area 24 m by 48 m.
 The top of the arch is about 1 meter thick while the walls at the base area are up to 7 meters thick.
-The catenary arch was built without centering.
-In order to make this possible a number of techniques were used.
+The catenary arch was built without centring.
+To make this possible several techniques were used.
 The bricks were laid about 18 degrees from the vertical which allowed them to be partially supported by the rear wall during construction.
 The quick-drying cement used as mortar allowed the fresh bricks to be quickly supported by those that were previously laid.

 The restoration was completed in 2017.
 On March 7, 2019, a partial collapse further damaged the Taq Kasra,